 - mysql_client: to allow outbound connections from the mysql client to the server

-Click the screenshots below to view the actual configuration we made.
+View the actual configuration we made in the screenshots below.
 Please note that the mysql_server group restricts access to just the mysql_client group and vice versa.
 The internal group restricts access to other instances within the same security group only.